rwblokzijl/Msc-thesis-EuroToken/thesis.md

 [TODO CITE public vs private money].

 Public money is the money we have in our physical wallets.
-It consists of bank notes and coins, or cash.
+It consists of bank notes and coins and is often referred to as cash.
 Once upon a time it was possible to exchange this money for gold directly at the central bank of a country and thus derived its value from gold directly.
-Today however, the value of this money is guaranteed by the reputaion and trustworthiness of the central bank [@The_Gold_Standard].
+Today however, the value of this money is guaranteed by the reputation and trustworthiness of the central bank [@The_Gold_Standard].

 Private money is the digital money in our bank account.
 It derives its value from the banks reliability and reputation and is only usable through the bank itself.
 Without permission from the bank, storage, transfer and withdrawal are not possible.

-An person in the eurozone would weigh the risks and benefits of these two types of money.
+A person in the eurozone would weigh the risks and benefits of these two types of money.
 On the one hand the ECB is a large, historically trustworthy, and democratically controlled institution.
 The only way in which the persons cash would lose its value is the broad failure of the European government and central bank.
 On the other hand storing money in banks has the benefits of the digital age.
-Storing money in the form of cash opens one to the risk of having ones money stolen or robbed.
-Since both the impact and risk grow with the amount of money stored in physical form, the proclivity to store money in digital forms grows with the amount of money owned.
+Storing money in the form of cash means exposure to the risk of having money stolen or being robbed.
+Since both the impact and the risk grow with the amount of money held in cash, the proclivity to store money in digital forms grows with the amount of money owned.

 In addition to people storing their money in private banks for security reasons, the digitalisation of society is a powerful motivator.
-Transacting with private money as opposed to public money is no longer bound in space.
-Digital money can be used to perform purchases online, as well as transfer money to persons far away.
+Transacting using private money as opposed to public money allows for transfer of funds all over the world.
+Private digital money can be used to perform purchases online, as well as transfer money to persons far away, while public money is only useful when it can be physically transfered to the receiver.

-The world is moving from cash to cards.
+As a result of digitalisation, the world is moving from cash to cards.
 In the year 2000, less than 22 percent of transaction in the EU were card transactions.
 In 2019 this is over 47 percent [@CashTransactionsEuro:online].
-This decline of central bank money lead to a number of unfavorable scenarios[@ReportDigitalEuro].
-The decline of open and off-line money can lead to financial exclusion for the unbanked and vulnerable in our society.
+This decline of central bank money lead to a number of unfavorable scenarios [@ReportDigitalEuro].
+The decline of open and off-line money can lead to financial exclusion for the unranked and vulnerable in our society.
 In 2017, 3.6 percent of Europe's household had no registered bank account [@Unbanked:online].
-As more and more businesses become pin only.
+As more and more businesses move online or become pin only.
 These people see their means of payment decrease.
-Additionally the increased reliance in private institutions can leave the entire euro system less transparent and more vulnerable.
+Additionally the increased reliance in private institutions can leave the entire euro system less transparent and more vulnerable to corruption.

+To solve these issues, an open digital coin with value guaranteed by the Central Bank would be needed.
+It needs to be open and easy to use, online capable, but not be reliant on any private institution to function.

 ## Rise of challengers to traditional currencies

 The creation of of Bitcoin in 2008 [@Bitcoin] kicked off the race to create a currency that would solve the problems plaguing the current monetary system.
 While a complete solution has not emerged, today we see a number of alternatives that present various benefits and trade-offs.

-While Bitcoin and similar fully-decentralized currencies have proven that a global digital token of value can be realised, one of their main challenges remains the stability of the asset and the scalability of the network.
+While Bitcoin and similar fully-decentralized currencies have proven that a global digital token of value can be realised, one of their main challenges remains the price stability of the asset and the scalability of the network.

 To address the stability issue, stablecoins have risen in popularity.
 While decentralized stablecoins do exist [@MakerDAO:whitepaper], it is so called centralised stablecoins that gain their reputation as a digital alternatives to the dollar.
-Tether is the most prominent example of this.
-With a market cap of 40 billion dollars they are the 5th largest crypto-currency by market cap [@Tether:whitepaper] [@TetherCap:online].
-In order to achieve the stability and dependability of their network, Tether Holdings Limited keeps acts as a centralised middle-man exchanging 1 tether for 1 dollar.
+Tether [@Tether:whitepaper] is the most prominent example of this.
+With a market cap of 40 billion dollars they are the 5th largest crypto-currency by market cap [@TetherCap:online].
+In order to achieve the stability and dependability of their coin, Tether Holdings Limited acts as a centralised middle-man exchanging 1 tether for 1 dollar.
 Centralised stablecoins are often seen as an intermediary solution that provides a wrapper over the old monetary system in order to extend it with the features of digital currencies.
 These coins are essentially financial derivatives that depend on already existing currencies.

 On June 18, 2019, a new currency conceived by a group of Facebook engineers was announced under the brand name "Libra" [@Diem:whitepaper].
-Later renamed to Diem, it would be a new free floating currency managed and government by a consortium of large companies united under the banner of the Diem association.
-While Diem presents itself as the solution to the worlds 1.7 billion unbanked, it is essentially a private world currency that would be controlled by powerful corporations who will not be accountable to democratic processes.
+Later renamed to Diem, it would be a new free floating currency managed and governed by a consortium of multi-national companies united under the banner of the Diem association.
+While Diem presents itself as a solution for the worlds 1.7 billion unbanked, it is essentially a private world currency that would be controlled by corporations who will not be accountable to democratic processes.

 The battle for the future control of monetary systems is a world wide phenomenon.
-While groups of distributed open-source engineers are trying to create a system free of corruption, and private interest groups are trying to extend their reach, governments around the world are beginning to realise the threat to the established order.
-Governments around the world are looking into new digital versions of their currencies.
+While distributed open-source communities of engineers are trying to create a system free of corruption and private interest groups are trying to extend their reach, governments around the world are beginning to realise the threat to the established order.
+In order to not lose their influence of over their respective economies, governments around the world are looking into new digital versions of their currencies.
 The Federal Reserve has published their "Preconditions for a general-purpose central bank digital currency" [@FedCoin:online].
 The ECB has published a report specifying a number of Reasons to issue a digital euro, scenarios and implied requirements [@ReportDigitalEuro:online].
-The government that has perhaps progressed the farthest is the Chinese government.
+Meanwhile, the government that has perhaps progressed the farthest is the Chinese government.
 With successful public trails [@ChinaCoinTrial:online] they seem to be closest to a working digital currency.

 ## The technical debt of traditional finance

 People have been trading various commodities as a store of value nearly since 6000 BC [@HistoryOfMoney:book].
-In Mesopotamia records were kept in order to track debt as far as 3000 years BC.
 Since then money has taken various forms, slowly moving up layers of abstraction, but the function of money has always stayed the same: acting as a medium of exchange [@On_the_Origin_of_Money].